CarlColijn/Jazillionth/README.md

   Tries to execute the given CodeToRun, checking if it throws an exception, failing with the given message if not.
 The CodeToRun is executed like a function, and no arguments are passed (i.e.: `CodeToRun()`).
 You can thus supply any lambda or function object.
 * `jazil.ShouldNotThrow(CodeToRun, message)`<br>
   The opposite of `jazil.ShouldThrow`.
 The message is augmented with the thrown exception converted to text.
+* `jazil.SkipTest()`<br>
+  Skips the (remainder of the) current test, also in the test results.
+Note that all code above this call will still be executed, so if that code throws an exception or calls a failing `jazil.ShouldBe` or such, the test will still be counted and failed.

 Note that with all these assertion functions the message is optional.
 Jazillionth will always show where the fail happened (file and line number), so if a test only has one single check the message is probably redundant (the test name and the details added by, for example, `ShouldBe` should say enough).
 But if a test function calls more than one assertion function, the message can be used to easily pinpoint which assertion failed.